alexserdukov/coursera/data_science/getting_cleaning_data/project/README.md

 Following is brief description of what the script does:

 * Merges train and test data in one data frame.
-As result we get data frame with dimension 10299*561.
+As result we get data frame with dimension 10299x561.
   It represents all statistics gained but it still doesn't have descriptive names.
-* Filters data set from step 1 only by mean and std variables.
+* Filters data set from step 1 only by mean and std variables (10299x68)
 * Assigns the data from step 2 with descriptive names and labels.
 Now we have data ready for average calculation
 * Uses dplyr package for calculation of average of all variables and creates final data set, that is saved in run_analysis.txt file.